petergpt/voice-restaurant-review/README.md

 # Voice Restaurant Reviews

 Voice Restaurant Reviews is a web application that allows users to record, transcribe, and summarize voice-based restaurant reviews.
-Users can submit their voice recordings, which are then transcribed and summarized using OpenAI's GPT-4 model.
+Users can submit their voice recordings, which are then transcribed using Open AI's Whisper and summarized using OpenAI's GPT-4 model.
 The application is built using Python, Streamlit, and the OpenAI API.

 ## Table of Contents
 - [Features](#features)